Stock market today: Asian shares power higher following slight gains on Wall Street

 The final week of 2023 lacks any big U.S. economic updates.
 Overall, investors have been encouraged by reports showing inflation is on the decline even as the economy appears stronger than expected.
 The Fed is walking a tightrope, seeking to slow the economy enough through high interest rates to cool inflation, but not so much that it tips the nation into recession.

-In other trading Thursday, U.S. benchmark crude oil shed 7 cents to $74.04 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil gained 9 cents to $74.20 per barrel in electronic trading on the New York Mercantile Exchange.
 It declined by $1.46 on Wednesday.

-The U.S. dollar fell to 141.30 Japanese yen from 141.84 yen.
-Expectations for a change to the BOJ’s stance have given the yen renewed strength, while hopes for an easing to U.S. interest rates have weakened the dollar.
+The U.S. dollar fell to 141.08 Japanese yen from 141.84 yen.
+Expectations for a change to the BOJ’s stance have given the yen renewed strength, while hopes for an easing to U.S. interest rates have weakened the dollar, which is trading at its lowest level against the yen since July.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.